theroyakash/algorithms.theroyakash.com/docs/LinkedLists/problems.md

 ---
 title: Linked List Problems
+description: Most of the Linked List Problems asked in interviews [for SDE I and II].
 ---

 # Linked List problems
 ## Implement Linked list and write `reverse()`
 ## Problem Statement